IGME-202-2231/project-1-djkas-rit/README.md

 ### Game Description

-_The player is in control of a spaceship, and has to shoot down waves of hostile forces that descend from the top of the screen.
+_The player is in control of a spaceship, and has to hold the line against waves of hostile forces that descend from the top of the screen.
+Shooting down enemies will increase your score, but letting them reach the bottom of the screen will decrease it.
 The player can move in any direction, and can fire bullets to destroy enemies.
-The player has a limited number of lives, and the game will only end when the player runs out._
+The game will end when the player runs out of lives._

 ### Controls